Open-Science-Community-Saudi-Arabia/sFDA-Carpentries-Workshop/README.md

 # Intro to R and Open Science Practices for Biologists

-This is a workshop delivered by Open Sceince Community Saudi Arabia (OSCSA) for sFDA staff using Carpentries Materails.
+This is a workshop delivered by Open Sceince Community Saudi Arabia (OSCSA) for sFDA staff using Carpentries Materials.

 ## Citation and Acknowledgment